tschuehly/htmx-supabase-spring-boot-starter/README.md

 ````

 Go to your Spring App and configure your application.yaml/properties.
-You can find them at Project Settings -> API
+You can find them at Project Settings -> API or `https://app.supabase.com/project/yourProjectId/settings/api`

 `````yaml
 supabase: